Creators-Circle/Pulser/README.md

 ### Project Name
-FollowMe -- Give your teacher the thumb!
+Pulser -- Give your teacher the thumb!

 ### Table of Contents